Murataydinunimi/Time-Series-Analysis-Champagne-sales/README.md

 # Time-Series-Analysis-Champagne-sales

-DF Test, Differencing and usning SARIMAX models, I tried to approximate the new season champagna sales.
+DF Test, Differencing and using SARIMAX models, I tried to approximate the new season champagna sales.